All Episodes

 A good economy was not a factor.

-The old rule of thumb was that all elections were based on the uh on the size of the wallet in the back pocket.
+The old rule of thumb was that all elections were based on the size of the wallet in the back pocket.

-But all of a sudden, with a Republican incumbent running for re-election in 2004, the economy, the drive-by's told us the economists, and the economy is not nearly as important as a factor any longer.
+But all of a sudden, with a Republican incumbent running for re-election in 2004, the economy, the drive-bys told us the economists, now the economy is not nearly as important as a factor any longer.

-It's just spec it's not it's not news that we've got a strong economy.
+They just expect it's not, it's not news that we've got a strong economy.

 That's right.

-Uh we're all going to hell in a handbasket, even though there's a shortage of hand baskets because the economy's taking a downturn.
+We're all going to hell in a handbasket, even though there's a shortage of handbaskets because the economy is taking a downturn.

-And so they're gonna try to gin up the economy here as an electoral issue.
+And they're going to try to gin up the economy here as an electoral issue.

 And that's my primary concern with this.

-Brief timeout and uh battered liberal syndrome uh uh tutorial, shall we say, when we get back.
+Brief timeout and battered liberal syndrome tutorial, shall we say, when we get back.

 There's Rush Limbaugh smoking a nice cigar, wearing a golf shirt.